About Allison

 Magical Beginnings

 Allison grew up in South Florida, with her built-in support network of her parents and sister.
-Gaining her first pair of Mickey ears as a toddler, Disney was one of the first places Allison observed artistic creativity, finding the magic of making bright colors pop, and learning life can be whatever you make of it. and where her first professional exhibit took place.
+Gaining her first pair of Mickey ears as a toddler, Disney was one of the first places Allison observed artistic creativity, finding the magic of making bright colors pop, and learning life can be whatever you make of it and where some of her first exhibits took place.

 “Art should be something that liberates your soul, provokes the imagination, and encourages people to go further.”